tribertmuto/wireframing/README.md

 With wireframes, teams agree on functionality and structure up front, which helps prevent mid-project changes that derail timelines or increase costs.

+# Real-World Scenario: Catching Usability Issues Early with Wireframing

+# Scenario: Hotel Booking Checkout Confusion

+During the early planning stages of a hotel booking management system, the design team created a low-fidelity wireframe for the Checkout feature.
+The initial wireframe included sections for guest information, payment details, and a summary of charges.
+However, when presented to stakeholders and test users for feedback, several potential usability issues were uncovered:

+# Identified Issues:
+1. Lack of Progress Indicators
+   Users felt uncertain about how many steps were involved in the checkout process.
+Without visual indicators, they didn’t know how much more information was required.

+2. Payment Field Placement
+   The payment section was located at the top of the page, while the final “Confirm Booking” button was at the bottom—causing users to scroll unnecessarily and sometimes miss completing required fields.

+3. Ambiguous Error Messaging
+   There was no clear guidance on what to do when fields were incomplete or incorrect.

+# Resolution:
+- A step progress bar was added at the top of the wireframe to guide users through each phase of checkout.
+- The layout was rearranged to place payment information just above the “Confirm Booking” button, reducing user scrolling and streamlining the flow.
+- Placeholder text and inline error messages were added to input fields, improving form clarity and usability.

+# Impact on the Final Product:
+Thanks to wireframing and early feedback, the final implementation was significantly more intuitive.
+User testing post-development showed:
+- A 40% decrease in checkout abandonment.
+- Faster task completion times.
+- Fewer support requests related to booking confirmation issues.

+# Conclusion: The Role of Wireframing in User-Centered Design

+This real-world example highlights how wireframing can catch usability issues *before* they become expensive development problems.
+By visualizing layout and functionality early, teams can:
+- Validate design decisions with real users and stakeholders,
+- Make informed changes based on feedback,
+- And ultimately deliver a more user-friendly, successful product.

+Wireframing is more than just a design step—it's a crucial phase in building software that meets user needs and business goals.